defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Borrow`

-Borrow the indicated amout of `usdc` from a pool if is not close and there is enough funds.
+Borrow the indicated amount of the token from the pool if it is not close and there is enough funds.
+Where the amount in the request body corresponds to the token on which the contract is based.

-The `erc20collateralpool` contract needs the approve to spend the amount of collateral token on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve)  endpoint could be use.
+The `erc20collateralpool` contract needs the approval to spend the amount of collateral token on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve) endpoint could be used.
 Also, to get the amount of collateral token use the [`calculate collateral amount`](#calculate-collateral-token-amount) endpoint.

 **HTTP Request Method**: POST